CubeAPM

 Traces: $0.50/GB

-Log RetentionInfinite Retention (no extra cost)30 days retention for logs30 days retention of audit logs
+Log RetentionInfinite Retention (no extra cost)Free Plan: 14 days

 Grafana vs SplunkAppDynamics vs CubeAPM: Feature-by-Feature Breakdown